Sarah Ashton-Cirillo: Impact

 Ashton-Cirillo's mixture of journalism and activism, a controversial practice among journalists, have made her popular among Ukrainians.
+El País described her as "one of the most significant voices for Ukrainian propaganda" and "the most famous soldier in the Ukrainian military".
 Malcolm Nance, an American media pundit who joined the International Legion of Territorial Defence of Ukraine, praised Ashton-Cirillo's commitment and said, "Artillery shells don't give two fucks about your gender identity.
 A bullet does not care what pronouns you use.
-Cold starving people don’t care.
+Cold starving people don't care.
 They just know good humanity when they see it, and that's what I feel she embodies."
 According to Nance, villagers call Ashton-Cirillo Saravchka, 'our little Sarah'.
-Zivo has characterized Ashton-Cirillo's popularity among Ukrainians and "the near-total absence of transphobia she has experienced" as emblematic of a larger shift in Ukrainian attitudes toward LGBT people.
+Zivo characterized Ashton-Cirillo's popularity among Ukrainians and "the near-total absence of transphobia she has experienced" as emblematic of a larger shift in Ukrainian attitudes toward LGBT people.
+Ashton-Cirillo said that the media is "sensationalizing the fact that there is a trans soldier here".
+According to her, there is at least one other trans woman—a Ukrainian—fighting for Ukraine.

 Zivo's piece about Ashton-Cirillo in the Examiner, which is often perceived as hostile to trans people, led Evan Urquhart in Slate to remark on the piece's uncharacteristically positive tone.
 Zivo countered in the National Post that Ashton-Cirillo, as a "conservative-friendly ... patriotic, brave and non-identitarian" trans person, presented an opportunity "to show that human decency can transcend the culture wars", even if "she considers some of [the Examiner's] content to be hateful".
-Ashton-Cirillo has said that her transition does not define her, and "is just an added aspect of who I happen to be".
+Ashton-Cirillo said that her transition does not define her, and "is just an added aspect of who I happen to be".
+J. K. Rowling, an author known for her controversial views on transgender rights, retweeted Ashton-Cirillo's post about being wounded, which drew the attention of Times Radio and El País.
+Ashton-Cirillo told the former that she thanked Rowling for her support of Ukraine and deferred commentary on identity politics.
+She stressed the importance of freedom of speech, telling El País "We're willing to die so that people like Rowling have the right to express themselves freely."